 - Reflective Analysis.
 Presentation College views reflection as a key component of the teacher-candidates’ growth process whereby they can review their experiences and transfer their learning to new situations.

 - Christian Values/Service.
 Presentation College fosters gospel values as behavioral principles.
 Catholic ethical principles respecting life at all stages are fostered in instructional and student life situations throughout all Presentation College campuses.
-In response to the call for responsiveness to God and Community, 20 hours of volunteer service per year is part of the Presentation College learning experience.
+In response to the call for responsiveness to God and Community, two service learning projects completed before graduation are a part of the Presenation College learning experience.

 Presentation College Education Goals